 - Complete the UCSD Material Transfer Agreement (MTA) to obtain the hESC material.

-- Researchers can also obtain hESC materials from NIH Human Pluripotent Stem Cell Registry, as well as HUES stem cell lines from Harvard University.
+- Researchers can also obtain hESC materials from NIH Human Pluripotent Stem Cell Registry.

 To receive hESC materials, you must: